-As far as acoustic pianos, there are only a few pianos I will recommend to people, and I have to say right out front, that while Steinway makes a very high quality piano, it is not my favorite to play, although I’ll be more than happy to get to play a well maintained Steinway D any day, from the little technical standpoint, I’d prefer to own a Mason and Hamlin up to 1930 restored, or one built after 1995.
+As far as acoustic pianos, there are only a few pianos I will recommend to people and I have to say right out front, that while Steinway makes a very high quality piano, it is not my favorite to play although, I’ll be more than happy to get to play a well maintained Steinway D any day!
+From the technical standpoint, I’d prefer to own a Mason and Hamlin up to 1930 restored, or one built after 1995.
 From the mid ’30s up to the 80s’ they were a garbage quality imprint manufactured by Aeolian.
 These are not the Mason and Hamlin I am speaking of!

 I know all you Steinway people would probably hang me for saying that I prefer Mason and Hamlin, but ever since the first time I played a Mason and Hamlin, I thought it sounded a bit like a small orchestra!
-I didn’t know then, that I wasn’t alone on this.
-And the Steinway pianos I have played with the exception of maybe two or three, had a heavier touch and a darker sound.
+I didn’t know this then but I wasn’t alone in this opinion.
+Most of the Steinway pianos I have played with the exception of maybe two or three, had a much heavier touch and a darker sound.

 I have met the owners of Mason and Hamlin (One of which has gone to be with the LORD now) and not only did their humility impress me, but also their ingenuity and the achievements in advancing the design of 300 years of piano building.
 No other piano has the ability to retain the crown of the soundboard so well.
 No other piano is manufactured with such cutting edge parts!
 No other piano I have ever played had the beauty, sweetness and power which is a trademark of the Mason and Hamlin.
 For these reasons, I will recommend them.